Valentine233/Cyber-attack-detection/README.md

 # Cyber-attack-detection

-Use deep learning to realize the cyber attack detection.
+Our objective is to realize the cyber attack detection based on deep learning.